ravindra-kanchu/Equity_News/README.md

 - main.py: The main Streamlit application script.
 - requirements.txt: A list of required Python packages for the project.
-- faiss_store_openai.pkl: A pickle file to store the FAISS index.
+- faiss_store.pkl: A pickle file to store the FAISS index.
 - .env: Configuration file for storing your OpenAI API key.